Calciseptine: Antidote

 In case of a bite from the black mamba, the victim should be treated according to a standard protocol.
 The most important part of this treatment is the intravenous injection of a polyvalent antivenom.
 South African Vaccine Producers produces this antivenom.
 Polyvalent means that it can be used for different snakebites: vipers, mambas and cobras.
 Large quantities of the antivenom must be injected to counter the effects of the venom.

 The polyvalent antivenin is produced by injecting horses with adapted venom.
 The venom is first detoxified to prevent too much damage and death.
 This is mostly done by complexing the venom with an aldehyde like formalin.
 The venom is also administered with an adjuvant, like aluminium hydroxide or sodium alginate, to stimulate the immunological response.
 When the venom is injected, the body will produce antibodies.
 These will bind components – the variability of peptides – of the venom, which prevent further activity of the molecule and are ultimately removed by the immune system of the body.
 These antibodies are collected and purified from the blood and then packaged in mostly a liquid form.
 Horses are used because of the large blood volume.
 The final antivenom product expires after 5 years and needs to preferentially be kept cool, 4-8 °C. It can, however, survive different environmental situations for some weeks to months, without losing its potency.

 Because several venoms of different snakes are injected over time, the horse will develop different antibodies against all the venoms.
 This gives the antivenin its polyvalent property.
 This also enhances the potency of the antivenin.
 Some venoms cannot induce the immune system enough on its own or the combination of two or more venoms result in a better responding antivenin.

 Toxicity

 Lethality

 Calciseptine is toxic in low doses.
 No specific data are available on the toxicity of calciseptine in humans.
 However, the LD50 values for mice have been determined and can be found in the table below:

 Venom toxicity

-The Black Mamba can inject between 100–120 mg venom in one bite.
+The black mamba can inject 100–120 mg venom in one bite.
 Comparing the LD50 results with the amount of venom that can be injected shows that one bite is fatal.
 For humans a dose of 10–15 mg is enough to be fatal.